CRISES IN THE CAPITALIST SYSTEM

 • Triple Entente: France, Russia (1890 treaty), and later Britain joined through the Entente Cordiale.

-These alliances were meant to guarantee mutual protection but instead created an atmosphere of suspicion, increased arms production, and militarized Europe, making war more likely.
+These alliances were meant to guarantee mutual protection but instead created an atmosphere of suspicion and increased arms production, creating a war ready Europe.

 4. The French Revenge Movement.